Why Collagen?

 Type III collagen:

-Often found alongside type I collagen, it plays a role in skin elasticity and the health of blood vessels and organs.
+This type of collagen is often found together with type I collagen and plays a role in skin elasticity and the health of blood vessels and organs.